The One My Soul Loves

 The One My Soul Loves (את שאהבה נפשי) is a play by Israeli playwright and writer Itai Segal, which premiered at the Habima Theatre on 25 December 2021.
 It was brought together by Habima and Tel Aviv-Yafo Municipality’s “Future of the Theater” project.

 The play was inspired by the Tel Aviv gay centre shooting in a youth bar and also deals with conversion therapy, homophobia and hate crimes.
 The cast also traveled overseas to perform the play at theatre festivals in Cyprus and Romania.

 The play includes the actors Amit Rahav, Daniel Litman, Orly Silbersatz Banai, Yadin Gellman and Naya Bienstock.

 Synopsis

 A Modern Orthodox mother, Dvori (Silbersatz Banai) receives a late-night call about her 17-year-old son, Yehonatan (Rahav/Arenson/Mosheiov).
 He is in a hospital bed in Central Israel, seriously injured from wounds he sustained from the Tel Aviv gay centre shooting at Bar Noar.

-Yehonatan is unconscious and his mother does not understand what her presumably heterosexual was doing at Bar Noar.
+Yehonatan is unconscious and his mother does not understand what her presumably heterosexual son was doing at Bar Noar.
 He unwittingly has to come out to his family once he is conscious.
 His father, Aharon (Sade/Geva) is accepting of his son's sexuality.
 However, Dvori refuses to accept the truth and convinces Yehonatan to undergo conversion therapy.